haroonkhazi/project1/readme.txt

         It will also print out the accuracy score for the Random Forest classification on the training data and then print out an accuracy score for KNN classification.py for the training data as well.
         Finally after predicting the testing.csv data, it will print the accuracy between the two classification methods on the testing data.

-To Run Convolutional Neural Network classification:
-    To run the cnn_classification.py, have the training data in a csv file in the same directory.
-Run:
-    $: python3.7 cnn_classification.py
-    This will run a tuning grid, GridSearchCV which is an exhaustive search over the possible params for the CNN.
-    It will then print the best params and the score of the best parameters.

-    To run the model on the best params that we found, have both the testing and training data in the same directory.
-    Run:
-    $: python3.7 cnn_best_params_classification.py
-    This will fit the model to the data in the training data set, and test it as well over 6 epochs.
-It will get around 98-99% accuracy.
-    This will also create a new csv file called testingwlabels_cnn.csv which has appends a column, 'labels', to the testing data.

 To Run decision Tree classification:
     To run the tuning grid we used for the decision tree, have the training data in a csv file in the same directory.
 Run: